2mol/pboy/README.md

 Paperboy is a tiny .pdf management utility.

-Motivated by the frustration of having a download folder full of PDFs with names like 'I08.pdf' and '1412.4880.pdf', I wanted a way of efficiently renaming those documents that I saved for later reading.
+I wanted a way to efficiently rename and file the mess of pdf documents piling up in my download folder.
+Since they tend to have names like 'I08.pdf' and '1412.4880.pdf', it becomes tedious to find the files saved for later reading.

 This tool helps with that.
 It will rename/move documents to a specified folder, and it even gives some filename suggestions by looking at the file content and the pdf metadata.